giginet/Scipio/Sources/scipio/scipio.docc/prepare-cache-for-applications.md

 All XCFrameworks are generated into `MyAppDependencies/XCFramework` by default.

-> Note: You can use built in a regular way XCFrameworks to your project.
+> Note: You can use built XCFrameworks in a regular way for your project.
 Refer to this document <https://www.simpleswiftguide.com/how-to-add-xcframework-to-xcode-project/>

 #### Options